A 4D asymptotically flat rotating black hole solution including supertraslation correction: The relation between spacetime and angular momentum

-where $\Omega$ means the space where the rotating object exists, and $r=|\vec{x}|$, $r'=|\vec{x'}|$.
-Then, supposing that the stationary axisymmetric rotating object is very small compared with the $r$, (\ref{sbdva}) can be written as (we note the calculation process from (\ref{sbdva}) to (\ref{jiort}) in Appendix.\ref{enlpu})
+where $\Omega$ denotes the region occupied by the rotating object, and $r=|\vec{x}|$, $r'=|\vec{x'}|$.
+If the stationary axisymmetric rotating object is very small compared with the $r$, (\ref{sbdva}) can be written as\footnote{ We note the derivation of (\ref{jiort}) from (\ref{sbdva}) in Appendix \ref{enlpu}. }

 In general, the angular momentum for an astronomical body can be written as follows:

 Using this, we can obtain $h_{t\phi}$ as